 As discussed by Mr. Lucas, the objectives and metrics I&M used during the IRP process to determine the Preferred Portfolio were very closely aligned with the work of the 21st Century Energy Policy Development Task Force.
 Pet.
 Ex.
 1 (Lucas Direct) at 7.
 I&M's primary objectives were Affordability, Sustainability, Reliability and Resource Diversification.
 Id.
+I&M's Preferred

-I&M's Preferred Portfolio additions, when combined with I&M's current generation resources, directly aligns with Task Force findings by providing a diverse resource mix that leverages the strengths of, and mitigates the weaknesses inherent in, each type of generation resource.
+Portfolio additions, when combined with I&M's current generation resources, directly aligns with Task Force findings by providing a diverse resource mix that leverages the strengths of, and mitigates the weaknesses inherent in, each type of generation resource.
 Id.

-We discussed above the importance of the four proposed Clean Energy Projects to Reliability.
+We discussed above the importance of the approved Clean Energy Projects to Reliability.
 As also discussed above, we are now only five years away from Rockport's retirement.
-Rejection of one or both PSA Projects would jeopardize reliability and likely lead to higher costs.
-Allowing the Company to move forward with its plans, provides the Company and the Commission the flexibility to adapt to changes in policies and in the market and better positions the Company to timely develop the capacity needed serve customers.
+Allowing the Company to move forward with its plans, as modified, provides the Company and the Commission the flexibility to adapt to changes in policies and in the market and better positions the Company to timely develop the capacity needed serve customers.

 With respect to Affordability, Company witness Williamson showed the estimated rate impact specific to the Clean Energy Projects alone is reasonable.
 OUCC witness Hanks also recognized the bill impact of the proposed projects is not large.
 OUCC Ex.
 1 (Hanks) at 4.
 Mr. Williamson also presented the estimated rate impact considering a holistic view of I&M's generation transformation, including the cost of the Clean Energy Projects and the recent cost reductions associated with Rockport Unit 2.
 This analysis shows the impact is a substantial net reduction in costs for customers.
 Pet.
 Ex.
 14 (Williamson Rebuttal) at 2.
 In other words, the steps the Company has taken to transition its generation fleet, including the cost of the Clean Energy Resources, has resulted in a net cost savings for I&M and ultimately, I&M's customers.
 Pet.
 Ex.
 14 (Williamson Rebuttal) at 5.
+However, we must be mindful of the continuing transition proposed by I&M, and that for future generation additions, we continue to emphasize the affordability for consumers.

-As also explained by Mr. Williamson, the Company proposes to maximize tax credit benefits by electing PTCs and proposes to reasonably flow the benefit of these credits through rates for the benefit of customers in a manner that reasonably balances the interest of current and future customers.
+As also explained by Mr. Latham, the Company proposes to maximize tax credit benefits by electing PTCs.
+The benefit of these credits will flow to customers through rates in a manner consistent with I&M's recovery of these benefits.
 I&M also plans to utilize RECs from the Clean Energy Projects to benefit customers.
 The associated net revenues I&M realizes will benefit all of I&M's customers through reduced cost of service.
-Mr. Krieger testified that his analysis did not take these benefits into consideration.
-Public's Ex.
-2 at 2.